lsiemens/QBox/README.md

 # QBox
-A real-time solver for Schrodinger's equation in 2D, focusing on the particle in a box problem.
+A real-time solver for Schrödinger's equation in 2D, focusing on the particle in a box problem.

 ## Motivating Ideas